-Division de Physique Théorique1, Institut de Physique Nucléaire, F-91406 Orsay Cedex, France abstract
+Division de Physique Théorique, Institut de Physique Nucléaire, F-91406 Orsay Cedex, France (Received 29 September 1997; revised manuscript received 1 April 1998)

 We study the thermally activated oscillations, or capillary waves, of a neutral metal cluster within the liquid drop model.
 These deformations correspond to a surface roughness which we characterize by a single parameter Δ .
 We derive a simple analytic approximate expression determining Δ as a function of temperature and cluster size.
-We then estimate the induced effects on shell structure by means of a periodic orbit analysis and compare with recent data for shell energy of sodium clusters in the size range 50 < N < 250.
-A small surface roughness $\Delta \simeq 0.6$ Å is seen to give a reasonable account of the decrease of amplitude of the shell structure observed in experiment.
-Moreover - contrary to usual Jahn-Teller type of deformations - roughness correctly reproduces the shape of the shell energy in the domain of sizes considered in experiment.
+We then estimate the induced effects on shell structure by means of a periodic orbit analysis, and compare with recent data for shell energy of sodium clusters in the size range 50 < N < 250.
+A small surface roughness $\Delta \approx 0.6$ Å is seen to give a reasonable account of the decrease of amplitude of the shell structure observed in experiment.
+Moreover-contrary to usual Jahn-Teller-type of deformations-roughness correctly reproduces the shape of the shell energy in the domain of sizes considered in experiment.
+[S0163-1829(98)05328-4]